Shaping Data Standards for Future Cities - Event Report

 Videos of the presentations are on our YouTube channel.

-Presentaions from the event can also be downloaded below:
+Presentations from the event can also be downloaded from the Presentations and Resources section.

 If you are interested in collaborating with the Urban Big Data Centre or using our data services, please contact us.